DongzeHE/scpca-docs/docs/download_files.md

 Every download also includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.

-If a sample includes a library that was processed using spatial transcriptomics, an additional folder, `SCPCL000000_spatial`, will be included inside the sample folder.
+If a sample includes a library that was processed using spatial transcriptomics, there will be an additional folder in the sample directory, `SCPCL000000_spatial`.
-This folder will contain all output files related to processing the spatial transcriptomics library.
-See the [description of the Spatial transcriptomics output section below](#download-contents-for-samples-with-spatial-transcriptomics) for more information.
+For more information about the contents of this folder, see the [spatial transcriptomics libraries section below](#spatial-transcriptomics-libraries).

 The folder structure within the zip file is determined by whether individual samples or all samples associated with a project are selected for download.